NOTE (6/2023): Travel grant applications are currently closed. Future application opening updates will be posted here when they become available.

 - Background and experience that demonstrate ability to carry out the project

-- Letter of support from EIGH faculty member advisor: Graduate students must provide a letter of support from their EIGH faculty member advisor.
-The faculty advisor should discuss your potential and preparedness to undertake the proposed project.
+- Letter of support from EIGH faculty member advisor: PhD students must provide a letter of support from their EIGH faculty member advisor.
+The faculty advisor should discuss your potential and preparedness to undertake the proposed travel and project.
 The faculty advisor should explicitly describe the support he/she will provide the student and the responsibilities for the student that he/she is committing to.

 - Letter of support from institution/organization that you are partnering with: If the applicant will be working with an institution/organization outside of the University of Notre Dame, a letter of support from that organization should be submitted with the application.
 The letter should explicitly describe the support the organization will provide for the proposed project and the person in the organization who is the main point of contact for the project.